 Those that are taller will want a larger bed.
 If you don’t have a partner and aren’t the type of person to toss and turn, you may find that a single bed is all you need to meet your needs.

 Some people like to have their feet hanging off the side of the bed.
 If so, you could find that a footboard or bed posts are restrictive (if you’re tall, a footboard could stop you from being able to sleep straight).
 It’s generally considered healthier to have a footboard to prevent foot drop, but not everyone gets one well with them.
 Similarly, some people find headboards restrictive.
+A headboard for a padded wall can make a dramatic statement.

 Choose the right mattress